Current PhD Students

-Daniel Henke is a PhD student in the Rhetoric and Professional Communication program.
-Before coming to Iowa State University, he spent the last two years teaching English literature, composition, and English as a second language at the University of Wisconsin, Richland.
-In addition to his teaching duties, he was also the director of the writing center, known as the Woodman Learning Center.
+Daniel Henke is a fourth year PhD student in the Rhetoric and Professional Communication program.
+Daniel’s research interests include critical theory, composition pedagogies, Marxism, narratives, and ideology.
 Daniel obtained a BA in English from the University of Wisconsin, Stevens Point and an MA in English literature and textual interpretation from the University of Wisconsin, Eau Claire.
-Daniel is deeply interested in existential Absurdism and Albert Camus.
-Daniel’s research interest are vast, but he enjoys connecting Camus’ writing with multiple theoretical approaches to better understand Camus’ intricate and complicated writings.
-He is also interested in writing center theory and practice, Marxism, psychoanalytical theory, postcolonialism, and compositional studies.
-Daniel actively tries to publish his work and is featured in multiple scholarly journals and has presented his findings at conferences across the nation.
+Daniel actively tries to publish their work and is featured in multiple scholarly journals and has presented findings at conferences across the nation.

 Carrie-Ann Johnson is currently a fourth year PhD student in Rhetoric and Professional Communication at Iowa State University.
 She has a Bachelor of Science in Journalism and Business Marketing and a Master of Science in American Studies.
 She has taught both face-to-face and online writing courses at Utah State University and Iowa State University.
 Her research interests include organizational communication, political communication, ludic theory, women’s and gender studies, human computer interaction, and social justice.
 Her research makes explicit connections between rhetoric and concerns of social justice (e.g., queer theory, gender equity, contact zones, women’s networks, etc).